DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 An ebook format developed by the International Digital Publishing Forum (IDPF).
 EPUB is an open standard and the most commonly used and supported file format for electronic books.
 EPUB was designed to accommodate reflowable content.
 See also **Reflowable**.

 #####E-paper
 Electronic paper, a display technology designed to resemble printed paper rather than the LCD displays used on most other computing devices.
 E-paper consists of a grid of tiny electronic 'ink' particles that can switch from black to white.
 Electricity is only needed for refreshing ('turning') the page; for the display itself, no electricity or battery power is needed.
 Since it is not backlit like an LCD, it must be illuminated externally like conventional paper.
 The upside is that it can be read in broad daylight without any loss of image quality.
 Since the refresh rate is much slower than LCD screens, the technology does not allow for videos or animations.
+See also **LCD**.

 #####E-reader
 A device capable of displaying digital texts in various formats, notably EPUB, or in the case of Amazon's Kindle e-readers, Amazon's own proprietary formats AZW, KF8 and MOBI.
 Many e-readers also support the PDF format.